-On January 30, 2023, pursuant to Report ED-23-09, dated January 4, 2023, Council authorized Economic and Development Services staff to initiate the statutory public process under the Planning Act for Council to consider a proposed amendment to the O.O.P. to introduce a Part II Plan for the Columbus Planning Area.
+On January 30, 2023, pursuant to Report ED-23-09, dated January 4, 2023, Council authorized Economic and Development Services staff to initiate the statutory public process under the Planning Act for Council to consider a proposed amendment to the O.O.P. to introduce a Columbus Part II Plan.